Efficient Multidimensional Functional Data Analysis Using Marginal Product Basis Systems: Simulation Study

-We are interested in evaluating the generalization error of both \texttt{MARGARITA} and \texttt{MargFPCA} for a variety of $N_{train}$ and $K$.
-For simplicity, $\boldsymbol{\phi}_{1}$ and $\boldsymbol{\phi}_{2}$ are used as the marginal basis for fitting and are taken to be equispaced cubic b-splines with $m_1=10$ and $m_2=8$.
-For each combination of $N_{train}$ and $K$, both the $K$-oMPB and the marginal eigenfunctions, estimated by \texttt{MARGARITA} and \texttt{MargFPCA} respectively, are used to construct the representations for each of 50 realizations from an independent test set using least squares basis expansion.
-The MISE is then approximated using numerical integration over a dense grid.
+The development of \texttt{MargFPCA} focuses on the $D=2$ case, so in this study we let the functional domain be $\mathcal{M}=[0,1]^2$ and evaluate the generalization error of both \texttt{MARGARITA} and \texttt{MargFPCA} as a function of $N_{train}$ and $K_{fit}$.
+We define random function $U$ to be a non-stationary, non-separable anisotropic Gaussian process which is observed over an equispaced $200\times 200$ grid on $\mathcal{M}$.
+For each combination of $N_{train}$ and rank $K_{fit}$, both \texttt{MARGARITA} and \texttt{MargFPCA} are used to construct the representations for each of 50 realizations from an independent test set using least squares basis expansion.
 Each experimental set-up is repeated for $25$ replications.
+Additional details on the definition of $U$ and other simulation settings can be found in Supplemental Section S5.2.

 Figure~\ref{fig:MARGARITA_vs_MARG_FPCA} (left plot) displays the average MISE on the test set, i.e. the generalization error, as a function of $K$ for both \texttt{MARGARITA} (red) and \texttt{MargFPCA} (blue).
 The dotted and solid lines correspond to $N_{train}=10$ and $N_{train}=100$, respectively.
 For both training sample sizes, we observe that our method both uniformly outperforms \texttt{MargFPCA} for all ranks considered and displays much faster convergence in $K$.
-The green line shows the generalization performance of the eigenfunctions estimated using two-stage FPCA procedure outlined in Section~\ref{sec:mfpca_proc} for $N_{train}=100$, with an initial \texttt{MARGARITA} of rank 60.
+The green line shows the generalization performance of the eigenfunctions estimated using the two-stage FPCA procedure outlined in Section~\ref{sec:mfpca_proc} for $N_{train}=100$, with an initial \texttt{MARGARITA} of rank 60.
 The performance is nearly identical with that of the true eigenfunctions (black).
+Table S4 and Figure S5 in the Supplemental Material evaluate the two-stage estimates of first three eigenfunctions, showing accurate recovery as $N$ increases.
 The right plot of Figure~\ref{fig:MARGARITA_vs_MARG_FPCA} gives the average MISE as a function of $N_{train}$ for several $K$.
-Recalling that Algorithm~\ref{alg:ss_bcd} is only guaranteed to converge to a local solution, these result indicate that, at least in some cases, the local (computable) solution still exhibits good convergence properties.
-Results for more ranks and training sample sizes are recorded in Section~\ref{sec:addition_sims} of the Supplemental Materials and yield similar conclusions.
+Recalling that \texttt{MARGARITA} is only guaranteed to converge to a local solution, these result indicate that, at least in some cases, the local (computable) solution still exhibits good convergence properties.
+Results for more ranks and training sample sizes are recorded in Section S5 of the Supplemental Materials and yield similar conclusions.